ranyitz/rules-manager/tests/fixtures/workspaces-mixed/frontend/rules/frontend.md

 # Frontend Rule

-This rule is for the npm-based frontend package in the mixed workspace.
+This rule is for the npm-based frontend package in the mixed monorepo.